 Fern Avenue, Pollards Hill, Mitcham CR4

 Pollards Hill grew as a new housing estate in the 1920s, a process which accelerated after the Second World War.
-St Michael’s started as a Mass centre served from St Bartholomew, Norbury (qv).
-According to a parishioner met on site, the present church was built in about 1930 as a Salvation Army mission hall.
+St Michael’s was originally served from St Bartholomew, Norbury (qv).
+In 1938 Fr Cyril Walmsley, parish priest at St Bartholomew’s, acquired the site and had a dance hall built to serve also as a Mass Centre.
 Pollards Hill became a semi-independent parish in 1964, the first resident priest in the then-new presbytery being Fr Kenneth Palmer.
-It became fully independent in 1982, and is served by the Salvatorians.
+It became fully independent in 1982.
+The church was externally remodelled and extended at both ends in 2013 (agents Stone Ecclesiastical); the description below and photos above date from the original Taking Stock review in 2011.

 Description